substrate-system/keys/README.md

 ```

 ### Persist the keys
 Save the keys to `indexedDB`.
-This depends on the values of static class properties
+This depends on the values of the static class
-`EXCHANGE_KEY_NAME` and `WRITE_KEY_NAME`.
-Set them if you want to change the
+properties `EXCHANGE_KEY_NAME` and `WRITE_KEY_NAME`.
+Set them if you want to change the indexes under which the keys are
-indexes under which the keys are saved to `indexedDB`.
+saved to `indexedDB`.

 By default we use these:
 - **ECC**: `'ecc-exchange'` and `'ecc-write'`